 The Kauai Backcountry office is spacious.
 The upper level is set up for filling out waivers and picking up your safety gear.
 Gloves and helmets are provided.
 But you need to bring your own swimsuit and waterproof shoes.
 If you don’t have waterproof shoes of your own, I recommend these ones for kids and these ones for adults.

 After we registered we headed down the waiting area.
 To kill time till our truck left, our boys played the cornhole games with the other kids on the tour.
 Christina and I spent our time chasing them down to slather them with sunscreen.
-Bringing sunscreen or long sleeve shirts along is recommended.
+Bringing sunscreen or long-sleeved shirts along is recommended.
 Much of the Kauai tubing adventure is under the sun.
 Please make sure to use a reef-safe sunscreen as much of this water ends up mixing with the ocean reefs off of the coast.
 Many sunscreen brands include chemicals that have adverse effects on the health of coral reef systems.
 You can also check out our complete guide on what to pack for Hawaii here.

 These are available for purchase for $40 back at the Kauai Backcountry office.
 It’s a great deal as it includes individual photos of each member of your group, a group shot, and other scenic shots of the Kauai tubing tour that you won’t have the opportunity to get yourself since your bum is stuck in a tube.
 It was great to get photos of the members of our family since the flow of the water often made staying together challenging